Last updated 11 March 2022

-If you plan to receive support in a residential care home, the council will include the cost of your home as part of your assets.
+- If you plan on receiving care at home, the council will not include the cost of your home under your assets

 - If you have assets below £14,250, the local authority will pay for your care in full.

-The local authority will provide you with a 'personal budget' if you are eligible for financial support, which you can spend on local services.
+If you are eligible for any financial support, your local authority will provide you with a 'personal budget' which you can spend on local services.
 This is money you are entitled to, so you can ask the council to either:

 - Manage your personal budget for you and arrange for services based on your care plan.